Anne Heche: Relationships

-Mental health issues
+Mental health problems

 In her memoir Call Me Crazy, Heche discusses her struggles with mental health issues and the long-term effect of her childhood abuse.
 She wrote that she had blocked out much of her childhood and had first gone into therapy during her time on Another World, undergoing various types of therapy through the mid-1990s.
 Heche soon began Reichian body psychotherapy, and wrote that the release of body memories through this technique helped her recover memories of her alleged sexual abuse and confront the emotional aftermath of childhood trauma.
 This process was later continued through guided LSD therapy, which she claimed had led to a full recovery of childhood memories.

 Heche underwent another crisis that began about the time she had finished filming Donnie Brasco, in which she said that she began hearing God speaking directly to her.
 In this state, she said that she was told that she had an inner being called "Celestia" who was an incarnation of God and the Second Coming of Jesus.
 She believed that it was her mission to enlighten humanity and that she had achieved fame in order to fulfill this role.
 Heche's initial experience of hearing and being directed by what she claimed was God lasted for twelve days, and her spiritual experiences and alter ego as Celestia continued for another four years.
 During this time, Heche claimed to have had experiences with glossolalia, automatic writing and drawing, clairvoyance, the ability to psychically heal others and having stigmata appear on her feet.

 On August 19, 2000, immediately following her separation from DeGeneres, Heche drove on Interstate 5 from Los Angeles to the San Joaquin Valley.
 Exiting where she later said she "had been told" to go, she ended up in Cantua Creek, a rural area in western Fresno County, California.
 Heche left her vehicle at the side of a rural road and, wearing only a bra and shorts, walked 1.5 mi in extremely hot weather without water, before feeling dehydrated and knocking on the door of a ranch house.
 The homeowner recognized Heche from Six Days, Seven Nights and was astonished that a celebrity would show up at her "in the middle of nowhere" location.
 (Note: Key sources give varied details of this incident.
 The People magazine story includes an interview with a Fresno technical college student who was alone at her family home when she encountered Heche.
 In Heche's own account in Call Me Crazy, she says that she encountered a rural farm family who spoke little English.
 The accounts differ in several other key details as well.)